ottomated/flutter_snapchat/example/README.md

-# snapchat_example
+# flutter_snapkit_example

-Demonstrates how to use the snapchat plugin.
+Demonstrates how to use the flutter_snapkit plugin.

 ## Getting Started